IRooc/miniweb-coreclr/README.md

 * custom middleware
 * embedded Razor View

-it currently runs on 1.0.0-beta7 for the beta7 branch, and 1.0.0-beta8-15530 coreclr x64.
+it currently runs on 1.0.0-beta7 for the beta7 branch, and 1.0.0-beta8-15585 coreclr x64.

-Tested on windows, mac osx, linux (ubuntu) and windows IoT beta7 works fine on windows and mac, on linux embedded files larger than 4100 bytes won't work yet. [https://github.com/aspnet/FileSystem/issues/122](https://github.com/aspnet/FileSystem/issues/122)
+Tested on windows, mac osx, linux (ubuntu) and windows IoT beta7 works fine on windows, on mac and linux embedded files larger than 4100 bytes won't work yet. [https://github.com/aspnet/FileSystem/issues/122](https://github.com/aspnet/FileSystem/issues/122) to workaround this remove the resources line from the project.json of MiniWeb.Core and add the /Resources files to wwwroot/miniweb-resource under the Test Project

 Inspired by the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.